Sports Injuries: Prevention checklist every athlete should followLogin to Health August 22, 2017 Bone Health 868 Views

 - Avoid hard surfaces.
 Maya was always particular about wearing the right type of shoes – ones that are shock-absorbent but did not pay particular attention to the court where practice sessions were held.
 Hard surfaces can particularly trigger tension in the soles of the feet.

 - Listen to your body.
 Maya has begun to realize that strenuous training can drain her physically.
-She is now careful and doesn’t play when she’s already tired after a hectic round of tuitions or after an exhausting field trip.
+She is now careful and doesn’t play when she feels tired after a hectic round of tuitions.

 Maya’s football companions have learnt many facts about acute and chronic sports-related injuries from her!
 Sudden severe pain or not being able to move a joint as normal, extreme weakness all fall in the former category, and after Maya’s brief hiatus from the game all of them are particularly careful!